pufferpanel/documentation/source/installing.rst

    .. tab:: Docker

-      For Docker usage, please refer to `this page https://docs.pufferpanel.com/latest/installing-docker`_.
+      For Docker usage, please refer to :doc:`this page <installing-docker>`.

 The following ports are used by PufferPanel.
 Please allow traffic to/from these ports to fully use your installation.